prebid/prebid-server/docs/endpoints/openrtb2/amp.md

 The only caveat is that AMP BidRequests must contain an `imp` array with one, and only one, impression object.

+All AMP content must be secure, so this endpoint will enforce that request.imp[0].secure = 1.
+Saves on publishers forgetting to set this.

 ### Response

 A sample response payload looks like this: